 Living in an RV can sound like a dream.
+Small RVs can be a great way to live on the road while you travel.
 What could be better than the comforts of home while being on a long road trip at the same time?
 Every day brings you something new and adventurous.

 Pros To Living In An RV

 Living in your RV can be cheaper than living in a home with regards to mortgage, utilities, and other monthly expenses.
-Of course first, you will have to find a way to support your full-time RV lifestyle.
+Of course, first, you will have to find a way to support your full-time RV lifestyle.
 When you live in your RV, your rent is only a few hundred dollars a month especially if you boondock most of the time.

 When you live in your RV, you have easier access to nature than you do living at home.
 You can get back to real nature and go completely off the grid if you want, unplugging from the world every now and then.
 You just need to get groceries and empty your tanks from time to time.

 Living in a home is more permanent and more of a financial burden when it comes to moving.
 When you live in your RV you can move around as you please.

 Living on the road allows for personal growth.
 When weather complicates plans or things break, you learn to adapt.
 You learn new skills and are able to fix and solve problems more efficiently because you do not have easy access to call someone to do it for you.
 As a result of the different responsibilities, you become a more adaptable person.

 Cons to Living in Your RV